luc-hens/luc-hens.github.io/guide.md

 Submit written work as a word processor file (**.docx**) (or, only if you use LaTeX, as a pdf); I use the *Comments* and *Reviewing* functions in Microsoft Word to comment on your work and suggest editorial changes.
 Name the file as yourlastname_yymmdd.docx (e.g. if your name is Jones and you submit a draft dated March 22, 2024, use: jones_20240322.docx).
 I only give feedback on work that is in APA Style.
 Always include a standard APA Style title page with the date of the draft and a properly formatted list of references.
 The turnaround time typically is two weeks but tends to be longer near due dates, for instance in April and May when I get many drafts.
 If you submit a draft in the two weeks before a due date you probably won't get feedback in time.
 I don't give feedback during my summer break (usually from begin- or mid-July to begin- or mid-August).

+### What is APA Style?

+APA Style is a set of formatting and editorial rules for scientific papers, developed by the American Psycholigical Association (APA).
+APA Style is used by most academic journals in the social sciences (including economics).
+Use APA Style for all written work assigned by me, for term papers, and for your master's thesis.
+The *Little Seagull Handbook** (Bullock, Brody, and Weinberg, 2014, pp. 109-157) explains the basics and contains an example paper.
+You can find the Style and Grammar Guidelines and sample papers on-line:
+* American Psychological Association.
+(2021). *APA Style: Style and Grammar Guidelines.* ([link](https://apastyle.apa.org); click on "Style and Grammar Guidelines").
+Bookmark this link in your browser.
+See "What is APA Style" below.
+* American Psychological Association.
+(2021). *APA Style: Example Papers.* ([link](https://apastyle.apa.org); click on "Instructional Aids" -> "Sample Papers").
+Download the "Annotated student sample paper (PDF)" as a guide.
+Download the "Student sample paper (DOCX)" as a template: make a copy, rename the file, and type your text over the existing text.
+* American Psychological Association.
+(2021). *APA Style Blog.* ([link](https://apastyle.apa.org/blog/); bookmark this link in your browser).
+* American Psychological Association.
+(2020). *Publication Manual of the American Psychological Association: The Official Guide to APA Style.
+7th edition.* American Psychological Association.
+Available in the VUB library.
+Call number: 159.9 B APA 2020.

 ### How much work does a master's thesis require?

 One ECTS credit represents between 25 and 30 hours of work, so the workload for an 18-credit master's thesis is 450 to 540 hours.
 Spread over 30 weeks (one academic year) that is 15 to 18 hours of work per week.